srobo/website/_posts/2024-09-02-sr2025-registration-open.md

 Details of the competition events will be published when they are available.
 We expect to confirm places towards the latter half of September.

+We have also created some [pre-Kickstart activities][pre-kickstart-activities] which enable anyone to start learning about robotics and our simulator.

 If you would like a chance to [compete][compete] in Student Robotics 2025, please fill in the [entry form][entry-form] with the required information.
 Places are limited, so sign up soon to avoid disappointment.